bruceravel/demeter/documentation/Athena/plot/etc.rst

 Special plots for the marked groups
 -----------------------------------

-The :quoted:`Marked groups` submenu offers two special kinds of plots relating to the set of groups in the group list that have been `marked <../ui/mark.html>`__.
+The :menuselection:`Plot --> Marked groups` submenu offers two special kinds of plots relating to the set of groups in the group list that have been `marked <../ui/mark.html>`__.